What are E-mini Futures?

 E-minis are heavily traded on the Chicago Mercantile Exchange (CME).
 They are available widely on the following indexes:

-E-minis are predominantly traded on the CME because they were first introduced here by the CME.
-On September 9, 1997, they were launched due to the value of the then-existing S&P 500 contract becoming too vast for the number of small traders involved.
-To cater to the needs of such small traders, the S&P 500 contract was broken down into small fractions, so that the small traders could easily trade it.
+E-minis are predominantly traded on the CME where they were first introduced.
+On September 9, 1997, they were launched because the value of the then-existing S&P 500 contract was too large for small and non-professional investors.
+To cater to the needs of these smaller traders, the S&P 500 contract was broken down into 1/5th the size, so that the small traders could easily trade it.

 Following the success of the S&P e-mini futures contract, CME introduced an e-mini for the NASDAQ 100 Index contract, followed by several other e-minis catering to the small traders’ trading needs.